Wednesday, April 28, 2021

 Joel then gives another example of a prophesy according to

-"The law of double reference", but with several fulfillments:
+"The law of double reference", but with several fulfillments, see time

 1. God will pour out his Holy Spirit.
 Our sons and daughters will prophesy, old men will dream dreams, and young men will see visions.
 (Joel 2:2829).

-This began when the disciples were baptized in the Holy Spirit (Acts 2:17
+This is mainly about the end of time (Acts 2:17a), but it also happened when the disciples were baptized with the Holy Spirit (Acts 2:17

 When Jesus returns, he will gather all the nations and bring them down to judgement.
 This is done partly on behalf of how they have treated Israel, if they have scattered the Jews among the nations and have divided the land of Israel.